Call or email us. It’s completely confidential.

 There is no standard formula for determining the amount of severance, as the negotiation for each agreement will be influenced by factors unique to each employment situation.
 Such factors include the length of employment of the employee, whether the employee is a salaried or an hourly worker, and the potential value of any of the employee’s potential legal claims against the employer.
 Although severance agreements tend to be more common among salaried employees, they can be negotiated by hourly workers as well.

 An employment lawyer can serve an important role in the negotiation of a severance agreement.
 The lawyer can review the agreement and evaluate its likely effectiveness under the law.
 Plus, the lawyer can determine whether the employer has possibly violated any of the employee’s rights, evaluate any claims the employee may have against the employer, and then attempt to leverage a larger settlement for the employee based on these claims.
 It is not uncommon for a lawyer to review a separation agreement, ask some questions and then determine that the employee is owed a lot of money for overtime or other unpaid wages.

 In determining whether or not to sign the severance, an employee should consider the potential value and likelihood of success of the claims compared to the severance package offered by the employer.
 Based on this comparison the employee can then decide whether to sign the severance agreement or to pursue a claim against the employer.

-Most Illinois attorneys who review severance agreements charge a flat fee to do so, usually between $300-$500.
+Most Illinois attorneys who review severance agreements charge a flat fee to do so, usually around $1,000.
 In some cases the lawyers that we recommend will waive this fee when it is clear that the employee is owed more money, but most people should expect to compensate the lawyer for their time.
 It typically takes two hours of time for a lawyer to review a document and discuss it with the employee.